Many people dream about starting or running a business. But only accountants fantasize about running a company’s back office.

 - Generate financial reports, such as Profit & Loss statements, on a regular schedule

 - Schedule bill payments

 - Issue tax forms to employees and contractors

 - Store receipts

-Integration is a key word when it comes to choosing the digital solutions you use for different accounting and finance processes.
-If you’re ever required to undergo an audit, you’ll need the ability to gather all your data into one place, and tools that link easily with one another make it easy to do that.
-If, like many small businesses, you’ve been gathering various tools as you grow, you might want to leverage a tool such as Tray, which interconnects POS systems, expense management systems, bookkeeping solutions, and so on.
+Integration is a key word when it comes to choosing the digital solutions you use for different accounting (automated or not) and finance processes.
+If you’re ever required to undergo an audit, you’ll need the ability to gather all your data into one place, and tools that link easily with one another making it easy to do that.
+If like many small businesses, you’ve been gathering various tools as you grow, you might want to leverage a tool such as Tray, which interconnects POS systems, expense management systems, bookkeeping solutions, and so on.